dotzenith/blog/content/posts/setting-up-ddns-with-cloudflare/index.md

 2. Click on the `API Tokens` tab in the sidebar
 3. Click `Create Token` and then use the `Edit zone DNS` template
 4. In the permissions section, add `Zone:Zone:Read` and `Zone:DNS:Edit`
-5. For Zone Resources, select `Include -> All Zones`
-6. You can leave the Client IP Address Filtering section as-is
+5. You can leave the Client IP Address Filtering section as-is
-7. Select how long you'd like the token to be active for in the TTL section
+6. Select how long you'd like the token to be active for in the TTL section
-8. Click `Continue to summary`
+7. Click `Continue to summary`
-9. Verify everything and click `Create Token`
+8. Verify everything and click `Create Token`
-10. Copy the token and keep it saved, you will only see this once
+9. Copy the token and keep it saved, you will only see this once

-# Set up inadyn
+# Set up ZenDNS

-Now that we have all of the pre-requisites taken care of, we're finally ready to set up the Dynamic DNS service
+Now that we have the pre-requisites taken care of, we're finally ready to go

-Open `/etc/inadyn.conf` in the text-editor of your choice and paste the following:
+Open `~/.config/zendns/config.yaml` in the text-editor of your choice and paste the following:
+> Note: this file can be anywhere

 ```
-period = 300 # How often the IP is checked.
-The value denotes seconds

-provider cloudflare.com {
-    username = yourdomain.com
-    password = your-api-token
-    hostname = hostname.yourdomain.com
+cloudflare:
+  - key: "your-api-token"
+    zone: "yourdomain.com"
+    hostname: "hostname.yourdomain.com"
-    ttl = 1
+    ttl: 1
-    proxied = false # optional.
-}
+    proxied: false
 ```
 > Note: Make sure you have a corresponding A record for the `hostname` in your Cloudflare dashboard

-Once the config file is taken care of, we can enable and start the service by running the following:
+Once the config file is taken care of, we can run ZenDNS like so:
 ```
-sudo systemctl enable inadyn.service
-sudo systemctl start  inadyn.service
+zendns --config ~/.config/zendns/config.yaml
 ```

-And you can check the status by running:
+# Update DNS entries automatically

+We very obviously don't want to manually run ZenDNS every time our IP changes, so we can automate it using [cron](https://en.wikipedia.org/wiki/Cron)

+We can use cron by running `crontab -e` and then adding this entry:
 ```
-sudo systemctl status inadyn.service
+*/5 * * * * /full/path/to/zendns --config ~/.config/zendns/config.yaml --log /var/log/zendns.log
 ```

-If all goes well, inadyn should update the specified hostname with the IP of your host machine
+> Note: You might need to pass in the full path to ZenDNS because it might no be in the $PATH for cron

+This will run ZenDNS every 5 minutes and update the entries if they have changed

-> Note: inadyn will only update the IP if there's a change, but you can force an update by specifying the `forced-update = 300 # The value denotes seconds` config option
+> Note: ZenDNS will cache your IP and only make changes if they have changed since last usage, you can override this by passing the `--force` flag

 # Conclusion

-I hope this serves as an easy and straightforward guide to setting up DDNS with Cloudflare.
+I hope this serves as an easy and straightforward guide to setting up DDNS using Cloudflare.
+Next up, we'll set up a wireguard tunnel to easily access our homelab services when we're away.